I'm not sure why you'd ever come to this page, but if yer really gonna make me describe myself, then, well, here goes...

-I'm Steve, a single 50-something and, as you have probably fathomed, I'm pretty laid back.
+I'm Steve, a spoken-for 60-something and, as you have probably fathomed, I'm pretty laid back.
 I have hair longer than most women I know and wouldn't cut it for the world.
-I live alone in a tiny town in northern California, but I do have a 26 year-old daughter, Naomi, who never comes to visit.
-I love her dearly, and sure wish she'd get ahold of me.
+I live in a tiny town in northern California, but I do have a 30+ year-old daughter, Naomi, who never comes to visit.
+I love her dearly, and sure wish she'd call me.

 I'm a happily self-employed computer consultant, maintaining some of the local business networks in the intermountain area.

-I've been lucky recently in finding my one true soulmate in this world, Sheryl, and she completes me in every way.
+I've been lucky a while back in finding my one true soulmate in this world, Sheryl, and she completes me in every way.
 I may have wasted the first half of my life without her, but now that I've found her, we both know that we'll spend the rest of our days in bliss.

 If you've met her, you'll know that she's the female version of me.
 Except prettier.
 Much prettier.

 I'm into computers bigtime, and they used to consume a lot of my time, but that's dwindling (hey, it's summertime).
-No wonder I'm single...Oh, yeah, I spend as much time as two jobs permit out in the woods (I'm surrounded by them here in McArthur, California, USA), campin' with friends, homestead huntin', or just checkin' out the trees & flowers.
+No wonder I was single for so long...Oh, yeah, I spend as much time as two jobs permit out in the woods (I'm surrounded by them here in McArthur, California, USA), campin' with friends, homestead huntin', or just checkin' out the trees & flowers.

 That's another passion of mine...trees.
 Trees are my touchstone.
 I've studied them extensively, not for a career, but out of interest.
 They deserve respect & reverence, and they give me piece of mind when I need it most.
 And some of them are alot more interesting than my friends!
 If you don't belive me, spend an hour alone under one.